NablaVM/nabla/asm_instructions.md

 # This will be expanded as things move along,

-### Registers

-There will be 2 types of registers

-## 4-Byte Registers
+## Registers

-Prefixed with 'r' there are 16 registers [ r0, r15 ]
+Prefixed with 'r' there are 16 8-byte registers [ r0, r15 ]
-These registers are used to store integers and strings, Each register is 4 bytes,
+These registers are used to read/write any data to/from.

-[64 bytes in total]

-## 8-Byte registers

-Prefixed with 'd' there are 8 double registers [d0, d7] These registers are used to store double precision numbers and to perform operations on, Each register is 8 bytes,

-[64 bytes in total]
+[128 bytes overhead]

 ## Addresses

-An address is comprised of 4 bytes, giving us 2^32 addresses.
+An address is comprised of 4 bytes, giving us 2^32 possible addresses.

 ## Comments